uiseoklee/VAEplusDDPG/README.md

 # Robust Autonomous Navigation in Low-Light Environments using VAE+ and DDPG

-This repository contains the implementation for the research paper: **"Robust Autonomous Navigation in Low-Light Environments with Camera-Based VAE+ and Deep Reinforcement Learning"**[cite: 1].
+This repository contains the implementation for the research paper: **"Robust Autonomous Navigation in Low-Light Environments with Camera-Based VAE+ and Deep Reinforcement Learning"**.

-The project develops a control agent capable of robust autonomous driving and obstacle avoidance in various lighting conditions, particularly in dark environments where depth camera performance degrades[cite: 16, 19]. [cite\_start]The solution leverages a unique combination of a specialized Variational Autoencoder (VAE+) for perception and a Deep Deterministic Policy Gradient (DDPG) agent for control[cite: 1].
+The project develops a control agent capable of robust autonomous driving and obstacle avoidance in various lighting conditions, particularly in dark environments where depth camera performance degrades.
+The solution leverages a unique combination of a specialized Variational Autoencoder (VAE+) for perception and a Deep Deterministic Policy Gradient (DDPG) agent for control.

 ## 1\.
 Problem Statement

-Standard depth cameras struggle to recognize object distances and shapes in low-light (low illuminance) environments[cite: 19].
-This poses a significant challenge for autonomous navigation systems that rely on visual input for safety and pathfinding. [cite\_start]This project aims to create a control model that can navigate reliably regardless of the ambient brightness[cite: 16].
+Standard depth cameras struggle to recognize object distances and shapes in low-light (low illuminance) environments.
+This poses a significant challenge for autonomous navigation systems that rely on visual input for safety and pathfinding.
+This project aims to create a control model that can navigate reliably regardless of the ambient brightness.

 ## 2\.
 Proposed Architecture

-Our approach is a two-stage process involving representation learning with a custom VAE and then policy learning with DDPG[cite: 36, 37].
+Our approach is a two-stage process involving representation learning with a custom VAE and then policy learning with DDPG.

 \<img src="[https://i.imgur.com/eE8W2dD.png](https://www.google.com/search?q=https://i.imgur.com/eE8W2dD.png)" width="800"/\>
-\> [cite\_start]*High-level overview: A pre-trained VAE+ Encoder provides latent state vectors to the DDPG agent, which then learns to navigate the environment. [cite: 21, 35, 36, 37]*
+\> *High-level overview: A pre-trained VAE+ Encoder provides latent state vectors to the DDPG agent, which then learns to navigate the environment.*

 ### Stage 1: VAE+ for Robust Feature Extraction

-To handle varying lighting conditions, we designed a **VAE+**, a modified Variational Autoencoder architecture. [cite\_start]Its primary role is to reconstruct a clean, bright depth image from a potentially dark and noisy input, and in doing so, learn a feature representation that is robust to changes in illuminance[cite: 381, 382].
+To handle varying lighting conditions, we designed a **VAE+**, a modified Variational Autoencoder architecture.
+Its primary role is to reconstruct a clean, bright depth image from a potentially dark and noisy input, and in doing so, learn a feature representation that is robust to changes in illuminance.

 The key modifications are in the **Encoder**:

-  * **CBAM (Convolutional Block Attention Module)**: We incorporated channel and spatial attention mechanisms to help the model focus on more salient features of the input image[cite: 59, 381].
+  * **CBAM (Convolutional Block Attention Module)**: We incorporated channel and spatial attention mechanisms to help the model focus on more salient features of the input image.
-  * **FPN (Feature Pyramid Network)**: The encoder uses an FPN structure with a bottom-up and top-down pathway to create a rich hierarchy of features, enhancing its representational power[cite: 58, 110, 381].
+  * **FPN (Feature Pyramid Network)**: The encoder uses an FPN structure with a bottom-up and top-down pathway to create a rich hierarchy of features, enhancing its representational power.

 \<img src="[https://i.imgur.com/gK96v7q.png](https://www.google.com/search?q=https://i.imgur.com/gK96v7q.png)" width="800"/\>
-\> [cite\_start]*Detailed architecture of the VAE+ Encoder, incorporating FPN and CBAM blocks. [cite: 57]*
+\> *Detailed architecture of the VAE+ Encoder, incorporating FPN and CBAM blocks.*

 ### Stage 2: DDPG for Navigation Control

-The navigation agent is based on the Deep Deterministic Policy Gradient (DDPG) algorithm, which is ideal for continuous action spaces (linear and angular velocity)[cite: 29].
+The navigation agent is based on the Deep Deterministic Policy Gradient (DDPG) algorithm, which is ideal for continuous action spaces (linear and angular velocity).

 The agent's neural networks receive a concatenated state vector composed of:

-1.  **Visual Features ($z\_1, z\_2$)**: Latent vectors generated by passing the input from two depth cameras through the pre-trained VAE+ encoder[cite: 125, 126, 127].
+1.  **Visual Features ($z\_1, z\_2$)**: Latent vectors generated by passing the input from two depth cameras through the pre-trained VAE+ encoder.
-2.  **Navigation Features**: The agent's own state from the previous timestep, including linear velocity ($v\_{t-1}$), angular velocity ($\\omega\_{t-1}$), and its relative position to the goal (distance $d\_{goal}$ and angle $\\theta\_{goal}$)[cite: 119, 120, 121, 122, 123].
+2.  **Navigation Features**: The agent's own state from the previous timestep, including linear velocity ($v\_{t-1}$), angular velocity ($\\omega\_{t-1}$), and its relative position to the goal (distance $d\_{goal}$ and angle $\\theta\_{goal}$).

 \<img src="[https://i.imgur.com/Yw1qTjL.png](https://www.google.com/search?q=https://i.imgur.com/Yw1qTjL.png)" width="600"/\>
-\> [cite\_start]*Architecture of the Actor and Critic networks within the DDPG agent. [cite: 118]*
+\> *Architecture of the Actor and Critic networks within the DDPG agent.*

 ## 3\.
 Experimental Setup

 ### Environment

   * **Simulator**: Gazebo [cite: 175]
-  * **World**: An 8x8 meter indoor space containing walls and desks[cite: 175].
+  * **World**: An 8x8 meter indoor space containing walls and desks.
-  * **Obstacles**: The environment includes desks with thin legs, which are designed to be difficult to detect by traditional 2D-LiDAR sensors, making camera-based avoidance essential[cite: 176].
+  * **Obstacles**: The environment includes desks with thin legs, which are designed to be difficult to detect by traditional 2D-LiDAR sensors, making camera-based avoidance essential.
-  * **Task**: The agent must navigate from a starting point to a randomly assigned goal location in each episode while avoiding all obstacles[cite: 177].
+  * **Task**: The agent must navigate from a starting point to a randomly assigned goal location in each episode while avoiding all obstacles.

 ### Agent

-  * **Base Model**: A customized TurtleBot3 Waffle-Pi, with its height extended to 0.75m[cite: 183].
+  * **Base Model**: A customized TurtleBot3 Waffle-Pi, with its height extended to 0.75m.
-  * **Sensors**: Two depth cameras, each with a 120° field of view[cite: 182].
+  * **Sensors**: Two depth cameras, each with a 120° field of view.

 ### Reward Function

 The agent is trained using a carefully designed reward function:

-  * **Major Rewards**: A large positive reward for reaching the goal (`+2500`) and a large negative penalty for collisions (`-2000`)[cite: 205, 227].
+  * **Major Rewards**: A large positive reward for reaching the goal (`+2500`) and a large negative penalty for collisions (`-2000`).
-  * **Shaping Penalties**: Smaller penalties are given to encourage efficient navigation, such as minimizing the angle to the goal, maintaining an optimal speed, and avoiding unnecessary rotations or proximity to obstacles [cite: 206-221].
+  * **Shaping Penalties**: Smaller penalties are given to encourage efficient navigation, such as minimizing the angle to the goal, maintaining an optimal speed, and avoiding unnecessary rotations or proximity to obstacles.

 ## 4\.
 Results